Los Angeles Kings 2024/25 Stanley Cup Futures - NHL Lines

 Los Angeles Kings Key Players

 C Anze Kopitar is a mainstay of the team.
-He started the season with 15 goals, 25 assists, 40 points, and a +6 in his first 45 games.
 Kopitar is one of the best two-way forwards in NHL history.
 Kopitar is a five-time All-Star.
 He eclipsed the career 400-goal mark this season.
+Kopitar scored 28 goals with 47 assists last year.
+So far, Kopitar has 24 goals, 20 assists, 44 points and a +20.

-Like Kopitar, D Drew Doughty was a key member of the Kings 2012 and 2014 Stanley Cup championships.
-Doughty had 11 goals and 14 assists in his first 45 games of the season with a +9.
-Doughty is a five-time NHL All-Star and was the 2016 Norris Trophy winner as the NHL’s top defenseman.
+Like Kopitar, D Drew Doughty was a key member of the Kings' 2012 and 2014 Stanley Cup championship teams.
+Doughty is a five-time NHL All-Star and the 2016 Norris Trophy winner as the NHL’s top defenseman.
+Last year, Doughty had 15 goals and 35 assists.
+The mainstay has been out indefinitely with an ankle injury but could return in February.

 Los Angeles Kings Goaltenders